James0937/MPCS51044_Final/README.md

 * make_unique and unique_ptr for image processing
 * template function in PNG class
 * using vector as a container for image data
+* using stdexpect to handle the error
 * build move constructors and move assignment operators for some classes
+* using mutex and lock_guard for thread safety
+* using std::format for error display

 # Intro to Every File
 ## Inside the dir "mpcs51044"